 A guide to apps and the Slack App Directory

-Slack brings the right people and information together to get work done, and apps connect your Slack workspace with the tools and services you use every day.
+Slack brings the right people and information together to get work done, and apps connect your Slack workspace with the tools and services that you use every day.

 What are apps?

-Apps are software that connect a tool or service (like Salesforce, Google Drive, or Jira) to Slack.
-Apps can be built by Slack, third parties, or your own team.
+Apps are software that connect a tool or service (like Salesforce, Google Drive or Jira) to Slack.
+Apps can be built by Slack, third parties or your own team.

-Add apps to Slack to centralize and streamline your work.
+Add apps to Slack to centralise and streamline your work.
 With all of your tools in one place, you can easily share information by sending a relevant message in Slack to another service, or by creating tasks in your project management software directly from your workspace.

 Where can you find apps?

 Browse apps in the Slack App Directory

 The Slack App Directory is the place to go to browse third-party apps, whether you’re looking for a specific tool or you want to see apps available for your line of work.
 Each app in our App Directory is built to work with Slack and reviewed by our team.

 View apps in your workspace from the Slack desktop app